celsiusnarhwal/snowflake/README.md

 #### Refresh Tokens

-> [!note]
-> This feature is coming in a future version of Snowflake.
-It isn't available yet.

 Successful responses from Snowflake's token endpoint also include a refresh token.
 After the access and ID tokens expire, the refresh token can be sent to the token endpoint to obtain a new set access, ID, and refresh tokens without having to make the user reauthorize.